Guermz/Spinning_Desicurer/README.md

 The hardware has since been enhanced with a brushless DC motor to enable smoother and more consistent layer formation.

+The Spinning Desicurer is a post-processing device for resin-based 3D printing that integrates spin coating, vacuum drying, and UV curing into a single system.
+It enables solvent-free resin removal, surface smoothing, and efficient curing, resulting in transparent, fully cured, and non-sticky 3D-printed parts.

 This GUI application is designed to control your own Spinning Desicurer for timed motor and UV LED operations using an Arduino.
 It allows for automated curing sequences useful in microfabrication, polymerization, or lab prototyping tasks.

 <p align="center">